Coshandra

 Dillard

-Coshandra Dillard (she/her) is a senior writer for Learning for Justice.
+Coshandra Dillard (she/her) is an associate editor for Learning for Justice.
 Before joining LFJ, she was a freelance writer and magazine editor.
 She also worked as a health journalist for more than eight years.
 Additionally, Coshandra has experience in the classroom, having served as a substitute teacher for grades K-12.
 You can follow her on Twitter @CoshandraD_LFJ.

 Articles by Coshandra